 We are able to manage ourselves and don't need someone to tell us what to do in order to be productive.
 Our first instinct is to take initiative rather than expect a policy or ask for permission.
 We are able to make decisions on our own, to initiate change, and to take action independently.
 Taking action independently doesn't mean we do everything alone.
 Rather, that we know when to collaborate, and when to ask for help.

 We recognize that we can always be better.
-Therefore, we have strong opinions, loosely held, and take initiative to improve ourselves, the company, and our community.
+We confidently go forward with the ideas we currently believe while remaining open and eager to better ideas.
+We take initiative to improve ourselves, the company, and our community.

 This is a never-ending task, because there is always room for improvement.
 This week should be better than last, and we should be optimistic that next week will be better than this week.
 We learn new things, and share those things with our peers and community.